dijkstrw/wearlink/doc/source/index.rst

 Introduction
 ------------
-When looking for a new winter coat I stumbled on a Taiwanese manufacturer selling a black and blue winter coat with keys on the sleeve.
+While looking for a new winter coat I stumbled on a Taiwanese manufacturer selling a black and blue winter coat with keys on the sleeve.
 The coat and keys:

 .. image:: .static/tittallon_09B573.jpg